jump-dev/JuMP.jl/docs/src/quickstart.md

 objective we are setting!
 The objective sense, `Max` or `Min`, should be provided as the second argument.
 Note also that we don't have a multiplication `*` symbol between `5` and our variable `x` - Julia is smart enough to not need it!
-Feel free to stick with `*` if it makes you feel more comfortable, as we have done with `3 * y`.
+Feel free to use `*` if it makes you feel more comfortable, as we have done with `3 * y`.
 (We have been intentionally inconsistent here to demonstrate different syntax; however, it is good practice to pick one way or the other consistently in your code.)
 ```jldoctest quickstart_example
 julia> @objective(model, Max, 5x + 3 * y)
 5 x + 3 y